FCPS Postsecondary Profile

 |Evidence-Based Reading and Writing||Mathematics|

-The mean 2018 ACT scores for FCPS seniors as compared to state and national public school mean scores.
+The mean ACT scores for FCPS seniors in the class of 2019 as compared to state and national public school mean scores:

 Community and Demographics

-Around 36,659 FCPS students, or 19.3 percent of all students, are projected to receive services for English learners (EL).
-Nearly 26,824 students, or 14.5 percent, are projected to receive special education services.
-55,102 FCPS students, almost one in every three students, are eligible for the Federal Free and Reduced-Price Meals Program (FRM).
+Around 35,310 FCPS students, or 18.7 percent of all students, are projected to receive services for English learners (EL).
+Nearly 27,174 students, or 14.4 percent, are projected to receive special education services.
+55,058 FCPS students, or 29.2 percent, are eligible for the Federal Free and Reduced-Price Meals Program (FRM).

 Located in Fairfax County, Virginia, FCPS is the most populous jurisdiction in Virginia and the metropolitan Washington, D.C. area, with more than one million residents.
 Approximately 61 percent of all county residents over 25 years of age have completed four years of college.